 \section{Conclusions}

 In this paper, we proposed \method, a model factorization framework for black-box LLM personalization that captures and leverages both user-specific and shared behavior patterns from historical data.
-Compared to prompt-based methods, \method introduces a novel learning-based paradigm for black-box LLM personalization that not only remains highly effective in personalizing outputs by training a reranker with a black-box LLM adapter, but also eliminates the need for access to model parameters, presenting a promising alternative to existing mainstream techniques. \method establishes a foundation for learning-based black-box LLM personalization, facilitating targeted enhancements in user experience and ultimately contributing to the development of human-centric intelligent systems.
+Compared to prompt-based methods, \method introduces a novel learning-based paradigm for black-box LLM personalization that not only remains highly effective in personalizing outputs by training a reranker with a black-box LLM adapter, but also eliminates the need for access to model parameters, presenting a promising alternative to existing mainstream techniques.
+Experimental results demonstrate that \method outperforms state-of-the-art RAG and PAG baselines by an average relative improvement of 9.01\% across five diverse personalization tasks. \method establishes a foundation for learning-based black-box LLM personalization, facilitating targeted enhancements in user experience and ultimately contributing to the development of human-centric intelligent systems.